Sycamore Trail Horseback Riding

 To reach the trailhead from Chino Valley, take the Perkinsville road (FR 354) approximately 23 miles to FR 181; take FR 181 east about 6 miles to Henderson Flat.
 Continue southeast for another 5 miles to the Sycamore Canyon Wilderness Boundary.

 Trail layout: The lower section of trail is relatively level through Sycamore Basin at an elevation of about 4,500 ft.
 The trail approaches Sycamore Creek at about mile 5, and from there stays either in or close to the canyon bottom until about mile 11.2.
 Here the trail becomes Coconino National Forest Trail #70 and leaves the wilderness climbing over 2,000 ft. to Winter Cabin.

 Overall, Sycamore Trail is the 39th most popular horse trail of all 49 horseback rides in Arizona.
-Several of the better horse trails are nearby Sycamore Trail including Granite Mountain / Granite Basin, Old Military Trail, Sheridan Mountain / Smith Mesa, Thumb Butte, Seven Mile Gulch Trail and Groom Creek Loop.
+Several of the better horse trails are nearby Sycamore Trail including Granite Mountain / Granite Basin, Old Military Trail, Groom Creek Loop, Sheridan Mountain / Smith Mesa, Thumb Butte and Seven Mile Gulch Trail.